TempestCampbell/Project-2/README.md

 ![lowest percent diff](images/babiesvdoggos.png)

 As you can see, Mia is fairly popular in New York City as a name for either a baby or a dog.
-(If that's your name, please don't take it personnaly.)
+(If that's your name, please don't take it personally.)

 Conversely, we thought we'd do a descending sort of percent difference to get the names that were least likely to be both a baby and a dog name: